MarcoSandri/MarcoSandri/README.md

 ### Hi there 👋 I'm Marco!
 I'm a full stack web developer, comunication graduate, graphic design amateur, music enthusiast, soccer fan, lego player, videogames nerd, basically curious about everything!

+## Things I think I know
+- HTML
+- CSS
+- Javascript
+- PHP
+- VueJS
+- Laravel
+- MySQL

+## Things I would like to get better at
+- Coding with all of the [above](#things-i-think-i-know)
+- Coding with all of the rest
+- My routine
+- Tennis

 <!--
 **MarcoSandri/MarcoSandri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.